exercism/ballerina/README.md

 ![build status](https://travis-ci.org/exercism/ballerina.svg?branch=master)

 Exercism exercises in Ballerina.
+[Ballerina](https://ballerina.io/) is a compiled, transactional, statically and strongly typed programming language with textual and graphical syntaxes.
+Ballerina incorporates fundamental concepts of distributed system integration into the language and offers a type-safe, concurrent environment to implement microservices with distributed transactions, reliable messaging, stream processing, and workflows.

 ## Setup

-The simplest way to install Ballerina is ...
+You can install Ballerina by following the Ballerina [installation guide](https://ballerina.io/learn/getting-started/).
 ## Contributing

 Thank you so much for contributing! :tada: